msgre/scratch3/README.md

 My friend become sad because there is no offline version of recently released Scratch 3.
-So, here is recipe how you can run Scratch 3 on your own Linux computer.
+So, here is recipe how he (and you!) can run Scratch 3 on your own Linux computer.

 # How to build Scratch 3 Docker image